s00500/ESPUI/README.md

 ## Getting started

 ESPUI serves several files to the browser to build up its web interface.
-This can be achieved in 2 ways: _PROGMEM_ or _SPIFFS_
+This can be achieved in 2 ways: _PROGMEM_ or _LITTLEFS_

 _When `ESPUI.begin()` is called the default is serving files from Memory and ESPUI should work out of the box!_

-**OPTIONAL:** But if this causes your program to _use too much memory_ you can burn the files into the SPIFFS filesystem on the ESP.
+**OPTIONAL:** But if this causes your program to _use too much memory_ you can burn the files into the LITTLEFS filesystem on the ESP.
 There are now two ways to do this: you can either use the ESP file upload tool or you use the library function `ESPUI.prepareFileSystem()`